Snake Tattoo Meaning

 Sometimes the lotus flowers are simply placed on top of the snake in a proper placement so that the imagery makes sense.

-This tattoo can be in black and white but it more impactful when the lotus flower is in color.
+This tattoo can be in black and white but it’s more effective when the lotus flower is in color.

-The lotus flower typically means spiritual enlightenment and peace on Earth.
+The lotus flower tattoo typically means spiritual enlightenment and peace on Earth.